NaixGames/NaixGames.Github.io/_tutorials/009Tutorial.md

 <h2> Multiworld randomizer </h2>

-Now you know what randomizers I can explain what a multiworld randomizer is.
+Now you know what randomizers I can explain what a multi-world randomizer is.
+The base concept is the same, but in this case, we do not randomized the items of only one game ... but several of them!
+Let me explain a bit how that works in theory.